|Apache | POI||

 The Apache POI sourcecode is also available as source artifacts in the Maven Central repository, which may be helpful for those users who make use of POI and wish to inspect the source (eg when debugging in an IDE).

 For general information on connecting to the ASF Subversion, repositories, see the version control page.

 Subversion is an open-source version control system.
 It has been contributed to the Apache Software Foundation and is now available here.

 NOTE: When checking out a subproject using subversion, ensure that you are checking out a tag, a branch or trunk (the main-line) and not all tags and branches, to avoid filling up your hard-disk and wasting bandwidth.

-If you are not a Committer, but you want to submit patches or even request commit privileges, please see our Guidelines for more information.
+If you are not a Committer, but you want to submit patches or even request commit privileges, please see our Contribution Guidelines for more information.

 Git access to POI sources

 The master source repository for Apache POI is the Subversion one listed above.
 To support those users and developers who prefer to use the Git tooling, read-only access to the POI source tree is also available via Git.
 The Git mirrors normally track SVN to within a few minutes.